Beyond the significant first rendezvous with and escort of a comet, Rosetta will attempt another first: landing on a comet.

 Once released, Philae is on its own.
 A signal will take about 30 minutes to cross the distance between Earth and the comet at that point, which is far too long to allow any kind of manual intervention.

-The descent could be as short as 2 hours or as long as 12 hours, depending on the particular landing scenario chosen to get to the selected landing site.
-The lander will touchdown somewhere inside a "landing ellipse", roughly a few hundred metres across.
-The landing ellipse will have been selected to be as free as possible of hazards such as large boulders, but there will nevertheless be a degree of risk involved.
+The descent to the landing site, Agilkia, will take about seven hours.
+The lander will touch down somewhere inside a “landing ellipse”, roughly a few hundred metres across.
+The landing ellipse was selected to be as free as possible of hazards such as large boulders and to avoid, as much as possible, slopes exceeding 30 degrees, but there will nevertheless be a degree of risk involved.

-As Philae descends it will fall slowly without propulsion or guidance, gradually gathering speed in the comet's weak gravitational field, although its attitude will be stabilised via an internal flywheel.
+As Philae descends it will fall slowly without propulsion or guidance, gradually gathering speed in the comet’s weak gravitational field, with its attitude stabilised via an internal flywheel.

 During the descent, images will be recorded with the downward looking camera and some of the science experiments on the lander will be active too.
 Meanwhile, the orbiter will continue on its trajectory away from the comet’s nucleus.
 A small manoeuvre will allow it to look back and monitor Philae’s descent using cameras.
 This manoeuvre also ensures that there can be communication between the orbiter and lander during the descent and up to 90 minutes after landing.